-Until we have enough immunity in the population to stop the virus from spreading, Murphy suspects “things are going to get worse before they get better.
+Until we have enough immunity in the population to stop the virus from spreading, Murphy suspects “things are going to get worse before they get better.”

-” The bottom line Around 80 percent of people who get COVID-19 will likely experience mild symptoms.
+Around 80 percent of people who get COVID-19 will likely experience mild symptoms.

 While this may be reassuring to some, that’s exactly why the infection is such a threat.